-- Timing of Challenges.
-Any Party or Non-Party may challenge a 6.1 designation of confidentiality at any time that is consistent with the Court's Scheduling Order. - Meet and Confer.
-The Challenging Party shall initiate the dispute 6.2 resolution process under Local Rule 37.1 et seg. - 6.3 The burden of persuasion in any such challenge proceeding shall be on the Designating Party.
-Frivolous challenges, and those made for an improper purpose (e.g., to harass or impose unnecessary expenses and burdens on other parties) may expose the Challenging Party to sanctions.
-Unless the Designating
+- 6.1 Timing of Challenges.
+Any Party or Non-Party may challenge a designation of confidentiality at any time that is consistent with the Court's Scheduling Order. - 6.2 Meet and Confer.
+The Challenging Party shall initiate the dispute resolution process under Local Rule 37-1 et seq.